ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 <div class="reco" id="FFI-MEM-OWNER" type="Rule" title="Ensure clear data ownership in FFI">

-In a secure Rust development, when data of some type passes without copy through a FFI boundary, one must ensure that:
+In a secure Rust development, when data of some type passes without copy through a FFI boundary, one MUST ensure that:

 - A single language is responsible for both allocation and deallocation of data.
-- The other language must not allocate or free the data directly but use dedicated foreign functions provided by the chosen language.
+- The other language MUST NOT allocate or free the data directly but use dedicated foreign functions provided by the chosen language.

 </div>